-The Republic of Malta is a small South European island country that lies approximately 80 miles south of Italy and 207 miles north of Libya.
+The Republic of Malta is a small South European island country that lies approximately 130 kilometres south of Italy and 333 kilometres north of Libya.
 Malta is an archipelago in the Mediterranean Sea, but only the three largest islands of Malta, Gozo and Comino are inhabited.
 The landscape of the islands is characterised by terraced fields, dry vegetation, rock and limestone.
-This is due to the long hours of strong sunshine that they receive throughout the summers, which are usually dry and hot with temperatures reaching as high as 32°C in July and August compared with 16°C in January.
+This is due to the long hours of strong sunshine that they receive throughout the summers, which are usually dry and hot.
+The average annual temperature is around 23°C.

 Malta is the 10th smallest country by land area and one of the most densely populated nations in the world.
 Its capital Valletta is the smallest national capital in the European Union.
 Maltese and English are the official languages, although Italian is also widely spoken.

 Malta is a popular tourist destination due to its warm climate and its architectural and historical heritage.
 The islands have been inhabited since around 5900 BC and some of the Megalithic Temples of Malta are UNESCO World Heritage sites.

 Malta’s location in the middle of the Mediterranean has historically given it great strategic importance as a naval base and a crossroads between Europe, North Africa and the Middle East.
 A succession of powers, including the Phoenicians, Carthaginians, Greeks, Romans, Byzantines, Arabs, Normans, Sicilians, Spanish, French, and British have ruled the islands, each adding to the distinctive cultural mix.
 Malta is particularly known for its connection with the Order of the Knights of St. John, who were given the island by the Spanish king Charles V